-Could WiFi EMF protection be the answer to flagging fertility?
+Could WiFi radiation protection be the answer to flagging fertility?
 A new study from Japan suggests so, noting that EMF-blocking technology can make a significant difference to the health of human sperm.
-That’s right: EMF protection saves sperm.
+That’s right, according to this study: EMF protection saves sperm from WiFi radiation.

 This research highlights a potential solution to a puzzling problem: rising rates of male infertility.